identity-com/prove-solana-wallet/README.md

 These measures increase the security by reducing the likelihood that an attacker can either coerce the wallet owner to sign a transaction or intercept a broadcast one.

+## Configuration

+The prove and verify functions can be configured as follows:

+### `cluster`

+Default: `mainnet-beta`

+The cluster that should be used when generating and verifying proofs

+### `commitment`

+Default: `confirmed`

+When checking that a proof transaction has not been transmitted, the commitment to be used, i.e. the degree to which the transaction is finalised by the network

+### `supportedClusterUrls`

+Optional
+Default: empty

+If the cluster is not a standard solana public cluster, this map provides the cluster URL to connect to.
+Use this when the proof may contain a cluster that is not recognised by solana's clusterApiUrl function.